jjnurminen/hpimon/README.md

 You need to install a Python environment on sinuhe.
 Anaconda satisfies all requirements and can be installed without root privileges.

-You also need to install a realtime server (`neuromag2ft`) that streams data from Elekta data acquisition to a FieldTrip buffer.
-This comes with the standard FieldTrip package.
-Unpack FieldTrip into your desired location.
+Next, unpack FieldTrip into your desired location.
 After unpacking, you probably need to recompile neuromag2ft on sinuhe, which can be done as follows:

 ```
 cd fieldtrip/realtime/src/buffer/src